Campus Information for Spring 2021

 This page was last modified on January 12, 2021 at 10:12 am.
 This page will keep the TCC community informed of the college’s actions and any operating schedule changes as a result of the COVID-19 pandemic.

 Information for students coming to campus

-Policies and processes will be very different at TCC this fall because of the precautions we are taking to mitigate the spread of COVID-19.
+Policies and processes will be very different at TCC this semester because of the precautions we are taking to mitigate the spread of COVID-19.
 Your health, and that of our faculty and staff, are our highest priority.
 At the same time, we know how important hands-on and in-person instruction is for some courses and programs.
 See what TCC is doing to keep you safe.

 Here are important guidelines, requirements and frequently asked questions.
 If you have a question, ask your instructor or call the Info Center at 757-822-1122.

 Sign in: Buildings will have one entrance.
 You should sanitize your hands upon entry and sign in, affirming that you have no symptoms and that you haven’t knowingly been exposed to COVID-19.

 On or before the first day of class: The Canvas page for your course will contain a document spelling out what is expected of students, and what students can expect of the college.
 It will also be distributed on the first day of class, and your instructor will review it.

 Face coverings: Research has demonstrated that face coverings reduce the spread of the virus.
 You are required to wear a face covering whenever you’re in a TCC building.
 Disciplinary action may be taken in the cases of noncompliance.
 Please, let’s all do our best to keep each other and our loved ones safe.
 If you don’t have a mask, you can request one.